coursekata/quarto-inline-svg/README.md

 ## Example

 Here is the source code for a minimal example: [example.qmd](example.qmd).
-Try running `quarto render --to commonmark example.qmd`.
+Try running `quarto render example.qmd --to commonmark`.